 This drastic growth in EV use is placing power grids under strain, and meeting the growing electricity demand is an ongoing challenge for countries across the world.
-To combat this, governments and individuals are looking at smart charging as a way to manage EV charging loads and optimize energy use.
+To combat this, governments and individuals are looking at smart charging as a way to manage EV charging loads and optimise energy use.

 Smart charging, also sometimes called intelligent charging, is an umbrella term that can be quite puzzling.
 So let’s break it down.

-The textbook definition is as follows: Smart charging is a recharging operation in which the electrical power delivered to the battery is adjusted dynamically based on communication signals.
+The textbook definition is as follows: smart charging is a recharging operation in which the electrical power delivered to the battery is adjusted dynamically based on communication signals.